 To design a marketing automation workflow, you have to identify what drives conversions for your business.
 Explore opportunities where automation can be implemented to increase the overall efficiency and productivity of your operations.
 Discover the right timing for connecting with your prospects to drive conversions.

 Challenges for Marketing Automation

 Despite its numerous advantages, there are several challenges that marketers face when trying to use marketing automation technology effectively.
-Some of which include:
+Some of these include: